6 Best Dog Foods for Yeast Infections 2023 – Reviews & Top Picks

 Tips for Changing your Dog’s Food

-As you make changes to help your dog gain relief from their yeast infection symptoms, you’ll most likely purchase a new type of dog food.
-If you plan to change the brand and composition of your dog’s food, you’ll need to do it gradually in order to avoid causing your dog an upset stomach or diarrhea.
+As you make changes to help your dog gain relief from its yeast infection symptoms, you’ll most likely purchase a new type of dog food.
+If you plan to change the brand and composition of your dog’s food, you’ll need to do it gradually to avoid causing your dog an upset stomach or diarrhea.

-The best method for a trouble-free transition involves slowly introducing the new food over a seven-day period.
+The best method for a trouble-free transition involves slowly introducing the new food over 7 days.
 Each day, adjust the ratio of old food to new food.
 The first days will have a greater amount of old food, while the last days will have more of the new food until you’ve finally made the full transition.

 - Related read: pawTree Dog Food Review: Recalls, Pros & Cons

 We recommend Ollie Fresh Dog Food since it is made without grains or carbs and is effective in eliminating and preventing yeast infections.
 The recipes have limited ingredients, each fresh and locally sourced with no byproducts or additives.